-It’s official.
-We live in a connected, technology-driven world, and there’s no going back to simpler times.
-While the digital nature of our lives certainly has benefits, like quicker communications, increased access to certain services, and improved efficiency and connectivity, it also comes with a dark side if not well managed.
-A “digital detox” can help you counteract the negative effects of electronic devices and move forward in a more fruitful way.
+While the digital nature of our lives certainly has benefits, like quicker communications, increased access to certain services, and improved efficiency and connectivity, it also has a dark side if not well managed.
+A “digital detox” or intentional break from technology can help you counteract the adverse effects of electronic devices.

-Let’s break it down.
-Research shows there are detrimental outcomes of too much screen use in three main areas: physical, emotional, and social.
-Without intentional balance and boundaries, screens can negatively impact wellbeing.
+Let’s break it down: Research shows that too much screen use has detrimental outcomes in three main areas: physical, emotional, and social.

 Physical Impacts: Excessive screentime is linked to poor sleep and stress regulation, an increased risk for high blood pressure, obesity, and insulin resistance, which can contribute to diabetes.
 Studies have also connected screens to impaired vision and reduced bone density.